Old Village Master Painters, Ltd ~ a Division of C. Schrack & Co est 1816

 In 1831, Mr. Schrack apprenticed 8 year old Joseph Stulb.
 Stulb, upon Christian Schrack's death in 1854, purchased the company and it remains in the Stulb family today.

-Christian Schrack was born about 1790 in the new United States in the state of Pennsylvania.
+Christian Schrack was born about 1790 in Philadelphia to Catherine and Abraham Schrack, who were inn keepers on High Street.
 Christian later married Catharine and they had at least 3 children.
 His daughter, Sarah, was born in 1811, married David Pearson, and passed away in 1845.
 Christian and Catharine had at least 1 other son and daughter but their names have, unfortunately, been lost to history.
 Two descendants: Christian Schrack - who was probably the son of Christian's son - was born in 1840 and was employed by the company in the late 1800's, and; Welling Schrack, whose relationship to the founder is not clear, was born in 1829 and worked for the company for most of the nineteenth century.

 Mr. Schrack, by his early twenties, was known in Philadelphia as a premier carriage maker.
 Carriage makers, at that time, also mixed their own finishes and Schrack soon came to be known not only for his carriages but for the high quality of his finishes.
 In 1816, he exited the carriage business and started C. Schrack & Co. as a manufacturer of paints and varnishes.
 The entry in the Philadelphia City Directory for the new venture read "Christian Schrack, coach painter, oil and colour store, 80 North 4th Street."
 Manufacturing was done at another house at 317 Branch Street with the works powered by a horse on a treadmill.

 Schrack, in 1828, donated funds for the construction of St. Matthew's Lutheran Church at 4th and New Streets.